sassoftware/sas-viya-tuning/README.md

+> [!WARNING]
+> *7/5/24 Update:* This project is a work-in-progress.
+Please do not copy the contents in its current form to a Viya deployment without reaching out.
+An update will be posted soon when the structure becomes finalized.

 # sas-viya-tuning

 The sas-viya-tuning repo contains a set of tuning parameters designed to improve overall performance for large scale Viya deployments.